mlresearch/v65/_posts/2017-06-18-balakrishnan17a.md

 abstract: Many conventional statistical procedures are extremely sensitive to seemingly minor deviations from modeling assumptions.
 This problem is exacerbated in modern high-dimensional settings, where the problem dimension can grow with and possibly exceed the sample size.
-We consider the problem of \emphrobust estimation of sparse functionals, and  provide a computationally and statistically efficient algorithm in the high-dimensional setting.
+We consider the problem of robust estimation of sparse functionals, and  provide a computationally and statistically efficient algorithm in the high-dimensional setting.
 Our theory identifies a unified set of deterministic conditions under which our algorithm guarantees accurate recovery.
 By further establishing